MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/50_x_axis_assembly.md

 !!! tip annotate "Aligning the Rails"
     Repeat the alignment procedure described for the Y-Axis to ensure your rails are aligned with each other and the extrusion.

+!!! tip annotate "Lubricating the Rails"
+    If you didn't lubricate all of the rails when assembling the Y-Axis, ensure these rails are also lubricated as described in the Y-Axis section.

 ---

 Insert a 608ZZ bearing in the hole in the outer face of the X-Axis Bearing Block, then an F608ZZ bearing on either side.
 The flanged bearings must sit flush inside the bearing block on both sides.